The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Methods

-We fitted the NSC with a Moffat function, as this best characterizes the PSF (Sect.~\ref{sec:obs}).
-We adopted a FWHM of 0.6~arcsec (three MUSE spaxels, Sect.~\ref{sec:obs}), while we tested that the results were not affected by variations of $\pm 0.2$~arcsec (one spaxel).
-To test this, we repeated the full decomposition and spectral-fitting process with a FWHM of 0.4 and 0.8~arcsec, finding that the differences in the NSC stellar populations were negligible.
-The FWHM and the power index (2.8, see Sect.~\ref{sec:obs}) of the Moffat function were fixed in the fitting process, while the PSF (NSC) central intensity was kept free and fitted.
+Before choosing a broken exponential for the disk profile, we performed a preliminary morphological analysis, fitting ellipses to the isophotes, in an image obtained from the entire PHANGS-MUSE mosaic, integrating all wavelengths in the analyzed spectral range.
+A one-dimensional radial profile, obtained by averaging azimuthally, follows a broken exponential, with the outer-profile scale length matching the disk scale length from S$^4$G \citep[using a single exponential]{Salo2015}.
+This is in agreement with the fact that the S$^4$G team performed the morphological fit on a much larger spatial scale.
+We measured that the inner exponential has a scale length of 17.4~arcsec (${\sim} 827$~pc) while the break radius is located at 30~arcsec (${\sim} 1.4$~kpc) from the center.
+While our cropped data cube is dominated by the inner exponential, we fixed both these parameters in the C2D decomposition.
 With our new setup, GASP2D fitted each quasi-monochromatic image with a combination of a bulge, a disk and a NSC.
 This resulted in three data cubes, one for each component.
 Images resulting from integrating all wavelengths for each data cube are shown in Fig.~\ref{fig:datacubes}.
 The light fractions of each component over the total are shown in two dimensions in Fig~\ref{fig:comp_to_total}.
 This figure shows that the NSC dominates the light (with a light fraction above 60\%) in the central spaxels within one PSF FWHM, while 100\% of the light was assigned to the disk from a certain radius (${\sim}7$~arcsec) outwards.